simh/simh/README.md

-    RQ device has a settable controller type (RQDX3, UDA50, KLESI, RUX50) RQ disks default to Autosize without regard to disk type RQ disks on PDP11 can have RAUSER size beyond 2GB DMC11 DDCMP DECnet device simulation from Rob Jarratt.
-Up to 4 DMC11 devices are supported.
+    RQ device has a settable controller type (RQDX3, UDA50, KLESI, RUX50) RQ disks default to Autosize without regard to disk type RQ disks on PDP11 can have RAUSER size beyond 2GB DMC11/DMR11 DDCMP DECnet device simulation.
+Up to 8 DMC devices are supported.
+    KDP11 on PDP11 for DECnet
-    DZ on Unibus systems can have up to 256 ports (default of 32), on Qbus systems 128 port limit (default of 16).
+    DUP11 on PDP11 for DECnet connectivity to talk to DMC, KDP or other DUP devices DZ on Unibus systems can have up to 256 ports (default of 32), on Qbus systems 128 port limit (default of 16).
     DZ devices optionally support full modem control (and port speed settings